arcadearthur/arcadearthur/README.md

 - 👋 Hi, I’m @arcadearthur
 - 👀 I’m interested in Game & Simulation developement
 - 🌱 I’m currently learning Shader programming in Unity
-- 💞️ I’m looking to collaborate on Narrative Experiences
+- 💞️ I’m looking to collaborate on Interactive Experiences
 - 📫 How to reach me paul@paularthurmusic.com

 <!---